The restaurant industry operates on unforgiving economics where every seat-hour matters.

 What are the best strategies to boost restaurant traffic during slow hours?

-The most effective strategies include engineered prix fixe menus, bundle offers, micro experiences, and targeted SMS or Google Business Profile updates.
+The most effective strategies include engineered prix fixe menus, bundle offers, micro-experiences, and targeted SMS or Google Business Profile updates.
 These approaches attract customers without damaging margins.

-How can I avoid discounting too much during off peak hours?
+How can I avoid discounting too much during off-peak hours?

 Focus on value engineering rather than raw discounts.
 Bundles, early evening menus, and experiences frame value while preserving profitability and brand perception.